IndexNow: How Instant Indexing Works (and How to Set It Up) 2026

 • SEO-led businesses where content speed matters commercially

-• Large blogs where crawl predictability is not guaranteed
+• Larger blogs where passive crawl scheduling is unpredictable

 It matters less for: